beyond-communication/beyond-ipsum/README.md

 ### getWord()

 Get a random word from the pool of words.
-If option `allowRepeatedWords` is `false`, this method will not return the same word twice in row.
+If setting `allowRepeatedWords` is `false`, this method will not return the same word twice in row.

 #### Returns